Reaction Rate

 Also known as: rate of reaction

-The speed at which reactants are converted into products in a chemical reaction, quantified as the change in concentration of a reactant or product per unit time.
+The speed at which reactants are converted into products in a chemical reaction, quantified as the change in concentration of a reactant or product per.
 Controlling reaction rate is crucial in industry (faster production), cooking (proper timing), medicine (drug release rates), and safety (preventing runaway reactions in chemical plants).

 💡 Intuition